Professor Adam Sharr

-My research concerns: how architecture displays the values involved in its inhabitation, construction, procurement and design; shifting relations between theory and practice in architecture; practice-based and practice-led research in architecture; conservation, memory and heritage; ideas of quality, taste, expertise and 'the everyday'; phenomenology; postcolonialism; and post-war British Architectural History (especially design methods, typology and the science of land use and form).
+My research concerns: how architecture illustrates the values involved in its inhabitation, construction, procurement and design; shifting relations between theory and practice in architecture; practice-based and practice-led research in architecture; conservation, memory and heritage; ideas of quality, taste, expertise and 'the everyday'; phenomenology; postcolonialism; and post-war British architectural history (especially design methods, typology and the science of land use and form).

 I have practice expertise in the design of houses and housing; library and learning spaces and; in architectural conservation.

 My practice portfolio includes houses for private clients completed in the Oberschwaben, Germany (2009) and in mid-Wales (2006).
 Other projects have included house extensions, a field study centre, and repairs and alterations to both a Grade 2 listed house in the Cotswolds and a house by the modernist architect John Madin in Birmingham.
-I am currently working on a new house in the Tyne Valley, UK.
 The practice portfolio is online at www.adamsharr.com

-More recently, I've practiced with the Design Office at Newcastle University, I've been involved in a DECC-funded study looking at balancing conservation values with sustainable technologies at Hexham Abbey (2011); work to conserve and alter modernist buildings on the University campus (2012); and alterations to the Grade 2* listed Armstrong Building at the University (ongoing).
+More recently, I've practiced with the Design Office design research consultancy at Newcastle University, I've been involved in a DECC-funded study looking at balancing conservation values with sustainable technologies at Hexham Abbey (2011); work to conserve and alter modernist buildings on the University campus (2012); and a major multi-phase refurbishment of the Grade 2* listed Armstrong Building at the University (2011-2018).

 Thinkers for Architects

 I am editor of the ‘best-selling’ book series Thinkers for Architects published by Routledge, shortlisted for the RIBA Presidents’ Medals for Outstanding University Located Research in 2008, and shortly numbering 15 volumes.
-The series aims to outline what particular theorists and philosophers have to offer for architects, locate their architectural thinking in the context of their work, introduce significant texts, and point architects toward significant insights for design.
+The series aims to outline what particular theorists and philosophers have to offer for architects, locate their architectural thinking in the broader context of their work, introduce significant texts, and point architects toward significant insights for design.
 Volumes in the series have been translated into Chinese, Japanese, Korean and Turkish.
 My own book in the series, Heidegger for Architects (2007), deals with the philosopher’s work on dwelling and place, and with questions of authenticity and provincialism raised by his work.

-That book draws from my previous book Heidegger’s Hut (MIT Press, 2006), which examined how the thinker’s work emerged from his mountain retreat at Todtnauberg.
+That book draws from my previous book Heidegger’s Hut (MIT Press, 2006, reprinted in paperback, 2017), which examined how the thinker’s work emerged from his mountain retreat at Todtnauberg.
 Heidegger’s Hut has been reviewed widely, in New York Times, Los Angeles Times, TLS, Bookforum, Cultural Politics, Chronicle of Higher Education (US), Journal of Architectural Education and Architectural Record.
 It is also translated into Spanish (Gustavo Gili, 2008), German (Brinkmann and Bose, 2010) and Czech (Archa, 2013).
 My drawings from the book were exhibited at the Prada Foundation in Venice in 2018.

 Reading Architecture and Culture

-A research methods reader (which emerged to some extent from the Heidegger’s Hut book), Reading Architecture and Culture: Researching Buildings, Spaces and Documents was published in 2012.
+A research methods reader, Reading Architecture and Culture: Researching Buildings, Spaces and Documents was published in 2012.
 An edited collection of essays aimed at consolidating a distinctive strand of architectural research, it proposes reading buildings and their details as artifacts of the cultures in which they were inhabited, procured, designed and built.
 Contributors include David Leatherbarrow, Marco Frascari, Jane Rendell, Jonathan Hill, Michael Cadwell, George Dodds, Flora Samuel and Diana Periton.

 Demolishing Whitehall: Harold Wilson, Leslie Martin and the

 Architecture of White Heat was published by Ashgate in 2013, and republished by Routledge in paperback in 2017.
 An interdisciplinary architecture, politics

 and history book - co-written with Stephen Thornton, Politics, Cardiff

-University - about the architect Leslie Martin’s 1965 scheme to rebuild Whitehall, London's government district.
+University - it concerns the architect Leslie Martin’s 1965 scheme to rebuild Whitehall, London's government district.
 Two

 years after Harold Wilson’s ‘white heat of technology’ speech and three